onpayio/whmcs/README.md

 callback/onpay.php -> modules/gateways/callbacks/onpay.php
 ```

+2: Language files can be found in `lang/overrides`, and can be copied/merged to the corresponding `lang/overrides` directory in WHMCS.

-2: Activate the module in System Settings -> Payment Gateways
+3: Activate the module in System Settings -> Payment Gateways

-3: Configure the module as per the instructions in the settings page.
+4: Configure the module as per the instructions in the settings page.

-3.1: `Window Design` is not required, it will simply default to the normal OnPay layout.
+4.1: `Window Design` is not required, it will simply default to the normal OnPay layout.